inkana' noun. “friend” in Chickasaw [inkana+']

 The Chickasaw Inkana Foundation seeks to preserve these sites, artifacts and other cultural reminders of Native America in the Chickasaw's historic homeland.

 Protecting what remains in Mississippi, Alabama, Tennessee, and Kentucky is a paramount concern that depends on fostering both public and private understanding of the need for preservation.

 Partnership formation is the touchstone of all foundation activities, which include land and cultural resource acquisition and preservation; interpretive facility development, management and staffing; education and curriculum development; cultural festival presentations; and fundraising and public relations initiatives.

 Achieving a multi-generational commitment to preservation and protection of Chickasaw history and culture in the historic homeland represents the foundation's ultimate objective.

 A robust program of interpretation is needed to help achieve this commitment.

 The foundation has partnered with the Chickasaw Nation in planning a state-of-the-art Chickasaw Heritage Center to be built on an historic Chickasaw site in Tupelo, Mississippi.

 Also in the works is a Chickasaw celebration that will be held across the historic homeland to celebrate the vibrancy of both the past and present Chickasaw people and culture.

-The Chickasaw Inkana Foundation home office is located in beautiful downtown Tupelo, MS in the historic R.C.
-Clark home.
-Give us a call or stop by and see us.
+The Chickasaw Inkana Foundation home office is located in beautiful downtown Tupelo, MS. Give us a call or stop by and see us.